 Sebastian Brock is one of the foremost scholars in the world on Syriac Christianity.
 This essay is particularly valuable for the copious quotations from St Isaac on the theme of apokatastasis.
 If you are unable to purchase the Second Part of St Isaac’s discourses (in which his eschatological homilies are contained), then you definitely want to read this paper.

 Bulgakov’s famous essay in which he argues for the final redemption of the fallen angels.
 His argument is similar to that the argument he presents for the universal salvation of humanity in Bride of the Lamb, yet he also recognizes that it will be accomplished differently because of the differences between angelic spirits and embodied human beings made in the Imago Dei.
-The salvation story of Satan can only begin when he he has been cast out of the world into the void.
-Only then can he come to know the nothingness he has become.
+The salvation story of Satan can only begin when he has been cast out of the world into the void.

 _____, The Bride of the Lamb

 Bulgakov was perhaps the most creative, daring, profound—and also most controversial—Orthodox theologian of the 20th century.
 Those of us who are unacquainted with Russian philosophy, as I am, will probably find this a difficult book to read; yet it is illuminating in ways that most works of theology are not.
 Bulgakov’s mind and heart were alive with the Holy Spirit.
 He was a true priest and theologian of the Church.